voicegain/platform/ANNOUNCE-TR.md

 If you encounter any problems, just give us a shout at support@voicegain.ai

+### March 15, 2022

+Release 1.53.0 has a know defect:
+* The current Acoustic Model settings are not displayed.
+The choices are saved and used, just not displayed.

 ### March 4, 2022

 Minor release 1.52.0 is scheduled for 3/4/2022 between 3:00pm and 6:00pm CST